 - Big Tree Park in Sanford features 11 acres of natural vegetation, wetlands and is the home to a 2,000-year-old Bald Cypress Tree, “Lady Liberty.”
-Entry is free.

 - Lake Eola Park is a 43-acre recreational area in the heart of downtown Orlando.
 The kids will love the large playground with activities for every age.
 Picnic along the shore, feed the resident swans and take a stroll around the lake.
 Head down to the lake with this handy guide detailing the different types of swans and see if you can tell what kind of swan each is.

 - Splash pads and pools.
 Cool off at one of Central Florida’s free (or small-fee) splash pads.
 Or take a dip in one of the City of Orlando’s four year-round pools: College Park Pool, Dover Shores Pool, James R. Smith Pool or Wadeview Pool.

 - Black Hammock Adventures has free live gator and bird exhibits, free live music every weekend and one of the best locations for the sunset in Central Florida.
 You can also sign up for an airboat tour of Lake Jessup, which boasts the densest population of alligators in the state of Florida.